ackma3141/gitpractice/README.md

 ### Installing

-Git is already installed on many linux distribution (the simple terminal command is given below).
+Git is already installed on many linux distribution (simple terminal command is given below).
 For other platforms, please google search on your own.
 ```
 sudo apt install git-all
 ```